cgmta/dback/README.md

-# Improving the Accuracy of Dense Retrieval on Quantized Indexes via Gradient Optimization of Target Embeddings
+# Improving the Accuracy of Dense Retrieval on Quantized Indexes via Gradient Optimization of the Target Embeddings

 ## 🚀 Overview